 About Privacy Service

-Department of Veterans Affairs (VA) Privacy Service is a division of the Office of Privacy and Records Management (OPRM).
-Founded in 2002, in an effort to protect privacy of Veteran and employee data, VA Privacy Service administers its programs based on the Privacy Act of 1974.
+The Department of Veterans Affairs (VA) Privacy Service is a division of the Office of Information and Technology (OIT).
+Founded in 2002 in an effort to protect privacy of Veteran and employee data, VA Privacy Service administers its programs based on the Privacy Act of 1974.

-VA Privacy Service oversees and directs the development of VA’s privacy programs to help protect Veterans, their beneficiaries, and VA employees’ personal information.
+VA Privacy Service oversees and directs the development of VA’s privacy programs to help protect the personal information of Veterans, their beneficiaries, and VA employees.
 VA Privacy Service advises and makes recommendations to senior officials on privacy priorities.

 There are five program operations within VA Privacy Service.
 They are:

 - Privacy Consulting

 - Incident Management

 VA Privacy Service ensures VA policies are in compliance with regulatory requirements and legislated mandates governing those programs.
 VA Privacy Service reviews proposed privacy policies in its areas of responsibility to make sure issues are adequately addressed.

 Under the Privacy Act, disclosures of personally identifiable information (PII) maintained by the Federal Government are restricted.
 The Privacy Act also creates the basis for a code of “fair information practices” that requires agencies to comply with statutory norms for collection, maintenance, and dissemination of records.